-Generally, a required minimum distribution (RMD) is calculated for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590 (PDF), Individual Retirement Arrangements (IRAs).
-There are three separate tables:
+Generally, you can calculate the required minimum distribution (RMD) for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that the IRS publishes in Tables in Publication 590-B (.pdf), Distributions from Individual Retirement Arrangements (IRAs).
+Use:

-- The Uniform Lifetime Table (Table III) is used by an unmarried owner, a owner whose spouse is not the sole beneficiary, and an owner whose spouse is not more than 10 years younger;
+- The Uniform Lifetime Table (Table III) if you are an unmarried owner, an owner whose spouse is not the sole beneficiary, or an owner whose spouse is not more than 10 years younger;

-- The Joint and Last Survivor Table (Table II) is used by a married owner whose spouse is both more than 10 years younger and the sole beneficiary of the account; and
+- The Joint and Last Survivor Table (Table II) if you are a married owner whose spouse is both more than 10 years younger and the sole beneficiary of the account; and

-- The Single Life Expectancy Table (Table I) is used by a beneficiary of an account.
+- The Single Life Expectancy Table (Table I) if you are a beneficiary of an account.

-You can use Worksheet 1-5, Figuring the Taxable Part of Your IRA Distribution, on page 44 of Publication 590 (PDF).
+You can use Worksheet 1-1, Figuring the Taxable Part of Your IRA Distribution, in Publication 590-B.